skip to content

 Applicants for accreditation must:

-• Attend at least two EAAP recognised courses / conferences (one for Junior Aviation Psychologists) and/or provide a personal reference by an EAAP Board member about their professional behaviour/ attitude/ work relevant to accreditation type (AP/HFS)
+- Attend at least two EAAP recognised courses / conferences and/or provide a personal reference by an EAAP Board member about their professional behaviour/ attitude/ work relevant to accreditation type (AP/HFS)

 Note.
 All members who joined after May 2021, signed the EAAP Code of Professional Practice upon submission of their membership application.